Charlescai123/3DSegmentation/README.md

 ## Code Structure

-This is the version adapted from the codebase of [Mask3D](https://github.com/JonasSchult/Mask3D), but more modules have been added to process the raw image data collected from ABB pick-and-place lab group.
+This is the version adapted from the codebase of [Mask3D](https://github.com/JonasSchult/Mask3D), but more modules have been added to process the raw image data collected from common pick-and-place scenarios.
 The functionality of each module is listed:

 ```
 ├── benchmark